megvii-research/expman/README.md

 em delete <experiment-name>
 ```

-**Note**: Only local branch is deleted, to delete a remote branch, use native git comand, or simply use your git-web UI like github.
+**Note**: Only local branch is deleted, to delete a remote branch, use native git command, or simply use your git-web UI like GitHub.

 ```bash
 git push <remote> :<branch-name>